 - Leave for a few hours to set.

 #5 Fix the Vault to a Piece of Furniture or Wall

 If you have fixed or in-built furnishings in your house, you could use these to make your vault more challenging to move.
 You could, for example, glue your safe to the side of an in-built wardrobe or fixed cabinet.

-If you want your safe in a room with a fitted carpet, instead of gluing it to the floor, you could glue it to a wall instead.
+If you want your safe in a room with a fitted carpet, you could glue it to a wall instead of gluing it to the floor.